AlexanderBartholomaeus/BiodEx/README.md

 ### Link to the tool

-A test version of the tool using data from []() can be found here: http://shiny.raccoome.de/biodiversity/.
-Please note that this is a test version, we are working on the final version.
+A test version of the tool can be found here: http://shiny.raccoome.de/biodiversity/.
+Please note that this is a test version using data from an [associated project](#publication).
+We are working on the final version.

 ### Publication

-We are finishing the publication entitled: *Biodiversity Explorer (BiodEx) – a user-friendly tool for exploration of microbial community biodiversity*
+We are finishing the publication entitled: **Biodiversity Explorer (BiodEx) – a user-friendly tool for exploration of microbial community biodiversity**

 Assiciated repository/publication: